-The U.S. Department of State released the April 2024 Visa Bulletin.
-You can find the availability of immigrant numbers for April from this release.
-This update presents the final action & filing dates for family and employment-based categories.
-It notifies the immigrant visa applicants when to submit the documents to the National Visa Center (NVC).
+The U.S. Department of State released the March 2025 Visa Bulletin, which provides the availability of immigrant numbers for March 2025.
+This update presents the final action and filing dates for family and employment-based categories and notifies immigrant visa applicants when to submit the documents to the National Visa Center (NVC).

 -